 Another trick if your layers are uneven is to get unflavored dental floss and use to level off the top of the cake.
 I do that little trick for special occasion cakes when I need them to be as perfect as I can make them.

 If you also are searching for a way to take your mind just for a little while off of our current sad state in regard to this virus, baking can be therapeutic I don’t know what your method is to just lose yourself in something, but I am either writing or cooking and baking something.
-My lemon layer cake recipe might be just what you need to brighten your spirit as well.
+In fact, this cake recipe might be just what you need to brighten your spirit as well.

 This task is also wonderful to get your children involved helping you measure and put this cake together.